 You cannot go into prone pose when using a launcher.
-If you are already in a prone pose and you select the launcher, your pose will changed to crouch.
+If you are already in a prone pose and you select the launcher, you will crouch.

 The Sabre rifle in mode 2 has the same target lock feature as the launchers above.